1982 National League Championship Series: Background

 Despite their history as the National League's most successful franchise – the second-most World Series titles in baseball behind the New York Yankees — this was the Cardinals first postseason appearance since the league went to divisional play.
 Their last postseason trip had been to the 1968 World Series when they lost to the Detroit Tigers — the last year before divisional play.
 The Atlanta Braves were making their first postseason appearance since 1969, the first year of divisional play.
 The Cardinals were led by Gold Glove first baseman and solid hitter Keith Hernandez, while the Braves were led by Dale Murphy, who was later named the season's MVP.
 The Cardinals had been the first team to clinch a playoff berth on September 27 while the Braves were the last to make the playoffs, clinching the West on October 3 when the Giants beat the Dodgers when Joe Morgan's three-run homer late in the seventh inning helped seal a 5–3 victory to deny the Dodgers from reaching the playoffs.
 The day before Morgan's three-run home run, the Giants were eliminated by the Dodgers, making it the first and only time the two rivals eliminated each other in the same season.

 On a side note, Atlanta's manager Joe Torre and two of his coaches Bob Gibson and Dal Maxvill were known for playing for the opposing St. Louis Cardinal team while Cardinal coach Red Schoendienst previously played for the Braves and Cardinal coach Hub Kittle previously managed in the Braves organization.

 For Torre, this was his first attempt at postseason baseball, after 23 years on non-competitive teams as a player and manager.
 Throughout his career, Torre was seen as unlucky to just miss competitive windows by teams.
 As a player debuting in 1960, Torre just missed the Braves' great teams in the late 1950s and was traded to St. Louis just before Atlanta's 1969 season, where they made the postseason for the first time since 1958.
 1968 also represented St. Louis' last postseason appearance until 1982, which saw Torre just miss out again after being traded there in 1969.
-This bit on bad fortunate would change when Torre later went on to manage one of the greatest modern dynasties in MLB, winning four World Series in five seasons with the Yankees from 1996-2000.
+This bit on bad fortunate would change when Torre later went on to manage one of the greatest modern dynasties in MLB, winning four World Series in five seasons with the Yankees from 1996 to 2000.

 This was the first year since the inaugural NLCS in 1969 to not feature the Reds, Pirates, Phillies, or Dodgers.